top of page

 • Meetings 5-6:

-• Finalize product development to share what your group identified as a relevant, cohesive strategy aligned to the Scientific Teaching framework.
+• Finalize product development to share what your group identified as a relevant, cohesive strategy that is aligned to the Scientific Teaching framework.

 • Share product with other ACT groups in shared drive